CodecoolMSC2017/HoardManager/README.md

 ## Optional

-Depending on time/deication/knowledge/etc should also contain ranking of the most wealthy dragons for purpose of farokméregetés and might contain an assistang calculating the likelihood of adventuring parties appearing at one of your Storages to get your riches.
+Depending on time/deication/knowledge/etc should also contain ranking of the most wealthy dragons for purpose of farokméregetés and might contain an assistant calculating the likelihood of adventuring parties appearing at one of your Storages to get your riches.

 Further improvements might contain administration overview of guardians and traps assigned to specific storages.